WalletScrutiny/WalletScrutinyCom/_hardware/saitamatoken.saitasafe.md

 ## Background

 Saitama Token is an ERC20 token launched in June 2021.
-Although the {{ page.title }} has been mentioned on social media, there are no hardware specifications and no clear technical descriptions of it.
+Although the {{ page.title }} has been mentioned on social media, there are no hardware specifications and no clear technical descriptions of it yet.
 Given the token of the same name [lost 97% of its peak value](https://www.coingecko.com/en/coins/saitama-inu), we assume this project also is not going to materialize and thus is **vaporware**.